 Taste: Vanilla and butter pastry.
 Strawberry, raspberry and grape juice… ending with a spicy, peppered steak finish.

-Although the famously robust character of Benrinnes is immediately apparent on the nose, on the palate it seems to hide away at first, creating what can only be described as a dram of two halves.
-At first a light and delicate speyside malt, boosted by the fruity / berry wine influence before things turn altogether meatier and spicier in the second half.
-An unique whisky experience at an affordable price.
+The famously robust meaty character of Benrinnes is immediately apparent on the nose, but the palate seems to hide away at first, creating what can only be described as a dram of two halves.
+At first it’s a light and delicate Speyside malt, with fruity / berry top notes but then it turns altogether meatier with a nice bit of spice in the second half.
+An interesting and unusual whisky experience at an affordable price.